tundish/blathnaid/blathnaid/tale/chapters.rst

 And the land they lived on was very poor.

-This boy Jack had a plough horse, and every day he would take Morten (that was his name) to try to work a bit of good, whether it was clearing a ditch, or turning over some dirt, or mending a wall.
+This boy Jack had a plough horse, whose name was Morten.
+Every day they would go out together to try to work a bit of good, whether it was clearing a ditch, or turning over some dirt, or mending a wall.

 About Morten
 ------------

-Now Morten was a stout horse and very obedient, but he was past his prime.
+Now Morten had been a strong horse and very loyal, but he was getting on in years.

-Likewise the kit that Jack had to work with.
+Likewise, the kit that Jack had to work with was all past its prime.
 The bridles were mouldy, and the harrows were rusty, and the buckets came apart in your hand.

 Clay